finance calculator

 How to use this calculator

-4. Review the recommended months and total dollar target for your emergency fund.
+4. Review the recommended risk multiplier, recommended months of expenses, and total emergency fund dollar target.

 Inputs explained